Endmember Extraction from Hyperspectral Images Using Self-Dictionary Approach with Linear Programming

-Here, $\x \in \Real^n$ and $\y \in \Real^d$ are the variables of the primal and dual problems, respectively. \begin{itemize} \item \textit{The duality theorem:} If the primal and dual are feasible, then, there exist optimal solutions $\x$ and $\y$ to the primal and dual and they satisfy $\c^\trans \x = \b^\trans \y$. \item \textit{Implication of the weak duality theorem:} Let $\x$ and $\y$ be feasible solutions to the primal and dual.
-If $\c^\trans \x = \b^\trans \y$, then, $\x$ and $\y$ are optimal solutions to the primal and dual. \end{itemize} For the details, refer to the textbooks \cite{Ber97, Ben01}.
-We will use them in developing RCE.
+\begin{itemize} \item \textit{The duality theorem:} If the primal and dual are feasible, then there exist optimal solutions $\x$ and $\y$ to the primal and dual and they satisfy $\c^\trans \x = \b^\trans \y$. \item \textit{Implication of the weak duality theorem:} Let $\x$ and $\y$ be feasible solutions to the primal and dual.
+If $\c^\trans \x = \b^\trans \y$, then $\x$ and $\y$ are optimal solutions to the primal and dual. \end{itemize} For more details, see the textbooks \cite{Ber97, Ben01}.
+We will use these results to develop RCE.